 - The Core Lift and BodyFulcrum® coupled motion is a breakthrough for core and spine conditioning.
 We have created an active flexion and extension spinal and disc decompression and imbibition promoting movement.
 This device compliments choices like decompressive equipment and doctors visits.
 The BodyFulcrum holds the lumbar spine in its power position of extension than using the true core muscles, psoas, to lift the heavy pelvis and thigh you hit what the planks miss, the power of lordosis.
 By combining asymmetric psoas strengthening technique with the focused action of one core psoas muscle at a time your spine and discs receive truly unique active spinal decompression.
 In my opinion, this combination is the most efficient combination of core and spinal conditioning in the world.

 - The progression of the core movement from both knees bent with feet on the floor to one knee lifted toward the chest, past the hip and vertical creates an asymmetric mechanical disadvantage for that psoas to produce pelvic flexion.
 This occurs when the psoas origin at the lumbar spinal vertebrae is fixed into lordosis by the BodyFulcrum and combined with Core Lift pelvic movements elevates and draws the pelvis and femur off the floor.
-Switch sides and each knee has its chance to be toward the chest creating a bilateral asymmetric workload focusing one psoas at a time.
+Switch sides and each knee has their chance to be toward the chest creating a bilateral asymmetric workload focusing one psoas at a time.
 You can choose and strengthen the weaker of the two psoas muscles, thus eventually creating core strength symmetry.

 - The non-weight bearing decompressive motion of the spine created by the Bycore® exercises over the BodyFulcrum can greatly re-initiate disc imbibition, which is the normal disc re-hydrating and healing action that is compromised on almost a daily basis by weight-bearing activity, exercises, loss of asymmetric or symmetric lumbar lordosis, or old disc injuries.
 This is not for an acute disc injury unless you are under the direct care of a qualified physician trained with this device and exercise technique and certified in using this method as a part of a comprehensive treatment plan.